-The Senior Team is led by the Head Teacher and comprises the Head Teacher, two Deputy Head Teachers, an Assistant Head Teacher and the Business Manager.
-These senior leaders lead the Academy at an executive level implementing the policies agreed by the Trustees and reporting back to them on progress.
-The Head Teacher, Deputy Head Teachers, Assistant Head Teacher and Business Manager are responsible for the authorisation of spending within agreed budgets.
+The Senior Team is led by the Head Teacher and comprises the Head Teacher, two Deputy Head Teachers, two Assistant Head Teachers and the Business Manager.
+These senior leaders lead the Academy at an executive level implementing the policies agreed by the Governors and reporting back to them on progress.
+The Senior Team are responsible for the authorisation of spending within agreed budgets.
 The Head Teacher has delegated authority for appointing staff.